-One of the first comedies about body-swapping and identity-switching, Big is a charming film, boasting a career-making performance from Tom Hanks.
+One of the first comedies about body-swapping and identity-switching, Big is a charming film, boasting a career-making performance from Tom Hanks (even though the role was not intended for him).

-The comedy, written by Gary Ross and Anne Spielberg (the director’s sister) and Penny Marshall (formerly TV actress), catapulted Hanks to the major league of stars after working for nearly a decade.
+The comedy and Penny Marshall (formerly TV actress), catapulted Hanks to the major league of stars after working for nearly a decade in minor comedies.

-The tale’s nominal hero is Josh (David Moscow), a 13-year old boy from New Jersey, who can’t wait to mature—be “big.”
+The tale’s nominal hero is Josh (David Moscow), a 13-year-old boy from New Jersey, who can’t wait to mature—to be “big.”

 It’s the kind of universal wish that many boys his age experience, a result of frustrations caused by social restrictions, not to mention hormonal conditioning.